ing-bank/rokku-dev-mariadb/README.md

-# gargoyle-test-mariadb
+# Gargoyle Test - MariaDB

-MariaDB test image for the Gargoyle project.
+This repo contains a MariaDB setup used for integration testing by the Gargoyle project.